Download Free Ancient Ink Book in PDF and EPUB Free Download. You can read online Ancient Ink and write the review.

 The human desire to adorn the body is universal and timeless.
 While specific forms of body decoration and the motivations for them vary by region, culture, and era, all human societies have engaged in practices designed to augment and enhance people’s natural appearance.
 Tattooing, the process of inserting pigment into the skin to create permanent designs and patterns, is one of the most widespread forms of body art and was practiced by ancient cultures throughout the world, with tattoos appearing on human mummies by 3200 BCE.
 Ancient Ink, the first book dedicated to the archaeological study of tattooing, presents new, globe-spanning research examining tattooed human remains, tattoo tools, and ancient art.
 Connecting ancient body art traditions to modern culture through Indigenous communities and the work of contemporary tattoo artists, the volume’s contributors reveal the antiquity, durability, and significance of body decoration, illuminating how different societies have used their skin to construct their identities.

-Priest Rahandras has lived with the darkness trapped inside himself for years.
-Betrayed by his own brother and forced to watch his clan’s brutal annihilation, the only thing Priest wants more than to escape the curse that haunts him—as both man and beast—is to rebuild.
-Until the mate he’s longed for walks into his life with an elder from his past.
+For decades, he’s been alone.
+Now, she’s here.
+His fated mate.
+His to win.
+To protect.
+To provide for and pleasure.
+Betrayed by his own brother and forced to watch his clan’s brutal annihilation, Priest Rahandras has lived with the darkness trapped inside him for years.
+He longs to escape the curse that haunts him as both man and beast, but as long as he’s bound, rebuilding his clan is an impossible dream.
+Until the mate he’s longed for walks into his life.
 She’s everything he’s wished for, and the key to the clan’s very survival.
 Kateri Falsen is a woman of logic and facts.
-While Priest’s cat can sense her arousal, telling her they’re fated won’t be enough.
-He’ll have to show her his love: with his words, with his actions and with his body.
+While Priest can sense her arousal, telling her they’re fated won’t be enough.
+He’ll have to show her his love: with his words, with his actions, and with his body.
 Protecting Kateri from the evil trapped inside him is paramount.
 But when lost clan members are systematically murdered, he’ll have to choose between exposing his mate to his black magic, or risking her as the next victim.
-This book is approximately 90,000 words One-click with confidence.
-This title is part of the Carina Press Romance Promise: all the romance you’re looking for with an HEA/HFN.
-It’s a promise!
-Edited by Angela James
+Don’t miss the second book in the Ancient Ink series, Healer’s Need.

 For thousands of years, Native Americans used the physical act and visual language of tattooing to construct and reinforce the identity of individuals and their place within society and the cosmos.
 This book offers an examination into the antiquity, meaning, and significance of Native American tattooing in the Eastern Woodlands and Great Plains.--Publisher description.